sszxt/commander/readme.md

 # Commander - Your Terminal Assistant

-**Commander** is a lightweight, fully local Large Language Model (LLM)-powered terminal assistant.
+**Commander** is a lightweight, fully local fine-tuned Large Language Model (LLM)-powered terminal assistant.
 Designed for Unix systems, it lets you generate, explain, and run terminal commands through natural language — all from your terminal and without any need for cloud services or internet access.

 > Think of it as your AI command-line co-pilot for linux commands — private, fast, and efficient.